prlabjnu/prlabjnu.github.io/_members/Vinh.md

 ---

-I obtained my BSc degree from the Department of Control Engineering and Automation, Hanoi University of Science and Technology, Viet Nam, in 2022.
-I am currently pursuing my master’s degree at the Department of Artificial Intelligence Convergence, Chonnam National University, South Korea, and I joined the Pattern Recognition Lab in March 2023.
+I obtained my BSc degree in Control Engineering and Automation from Hanoi University of Science and Technology, Vietnam, in 2022.
+Currently, I am pursuing an MSc degree at the Department of Artificial Intelligence Convergence, Chonnam National University, South Korea.

-My research interest is in medical image analysis and pattern recognition.
+Aspiring AI researcher with a strong foundation in computer vision and natural language processing (NLP).
+Passionate about advancing AI technologies, particularly in the domains of medical image analysis and mental health detection.
+Eager to contribute to cutting-edge research and innovation, leveraging interdisciplinary knowledge to solve complex challenges in artificial intelligence.